-3. Purpose
+1. Purpose

-3.1 To seek agreement of the authority's Council Plan 2024-25 for referral to Full Council for approval.
+1.1 To seek approval of the authority's Council Plan 2024-25.

-4. Information and Analysis
+2. Information and Analysis

-4.1 The Council Plan sets out the council's ambition and values together with the outcomes that the council is seeking to achieve, working with partners and local communities.
+- 2.1 The Council Plan sets out the council's ambition and values together with the outcomes that the council is seeking to achieve, working with partners and local communities.
 The council has always been and remains a well-run and prudently managed council that delivers vital, high quality, value-for-money services for the residents of Derbyshire.
 Spending money wisely and making the best use of available resources is at the heart of all decisions and is one of the core values that underpins how the council operates.
 The Plan for 2024-25 has been developed in the context of intense pressure on the council's budget, due to a combination of rising costs and rising demand for services, particularly for the safeguarding of children and adult social care.
 These pressures mean that the council has had to make difficult decisions to further prioritise its resources.
-The Plan acknowledges these challenges but also reflects the future aspirations the council has for Derbyshire.

-4.2 This year the council has changed the way it conducts strategic planning by implementing a new Integrated Strategic Planning approach.
+The Plan acknowledges these challenges but also reflects the future aspirations the council has for Derbyshire. - 2.2 This year the council has changed the way it conducts strategic planning by implementing a new Integrated Strategic Planning approach.
 This has been designed to achieve a closer integration of service and financial planning and to establish a clearer golden thread that better connects the council's ambition and outcomes to operational activity and resources.